KDE/kreenshot-editor/README.md

         [NEW] ...
         *  ... (see mainwindow.cpp)
 - "Open last file storage location" or "Open storage location"
+- Drag source for image in toolbar
+    - this can currently been achieved by lauching default viewer (Ctrl+Alt+L) and use drag source from there
+- "Copy filename to clipboard": show notification that something was copied; show warning if file is not saved yet
 - ? click on empty space should choose Select tool
 - ? use m4 to generate settings class
 - ? use #pragma once? (non-standard) / replace it as soon as someone sees a problem